ionic-team/ionic-portals/website/docs/getting-started/guide.md

 ## Install

 Ionic Portals is publicly available on both Maven Central and Cocoapods.
-To add it to your project, add the following lines to your `Podfile` on iOS or your `build.gradle` files for Android.
+To add it to your project, put the following lines to your `Podfile` on iOS or your `build.gradle` files for Android.

 <Tabs
 defaultValue="ios"